Illimani and Huayna Potosi

 Breakfast

-The breakfast menu at base camp includes items such as omelets, porridge, bacon and eggs, French toast, pancakes, yogurt, and hot drinks (coffee, tea, cocoa).
+The breakfast menu on the mountain includes items such as omelets, porridge, bacon and eggs, French toast, fruit salad, pancakes, yogurt, and hot drinks (coffee, tea, cocoa).

 While on the mountain, cold cereals with powdered milk and bagels with cream cheese are our go to breakfast options along with instant coffee and tea.